-Kasanka National ParkKasanka is Located on the south western edge of the Lake Bangweulu basin, its one of Zambias smallest parks but with rivers, lakes and wetlands, lagoons, forests, meadows and grasslands.
+Kasanka National Park is located north of Lusaka, approximately a 6 hour car journey, on the edge of the vast wetlands of Lake Bangweulu.
+It is one of Zambias smallest parks but with rivers, lakes and wetlands, lagoons, forests, meadows and grasslands.
 There is wide variety of animal and birdlife and fish.
 Its not known for prolific animals, but for its beauty and rarer birds and wildlife.

 Open all year round with game sightings in the dry season and good birding in the wet season from November to March.

 Located in the most northern tip of Zambia, on the shores of Lake Tanganyika, Sumbu has 100km (62 miles) of some of the most pristine shores of this massive lake.
 The lake has excellent angling and some scuba diving.
 Stunning landscapes and sandy beaches, cliffs, coves and bays with valleys and rocky hills.

 The Lufubu River makes its way through the Park in a valley with 300 metre escarpments on both sides.
 There are sizeable Game Management Areas in the north western boundaries of this Park, forming a network of protected areas.
 The Park has suffered declining wildlife numbers in the past, but they are recovering.
 Sightings are not guaranteed but animals in the Park include Buffalo, Elephant, Lion and Leopard, also Zebra and Spotted Hyena to mention only a few.
 Hippos are active at night.
 Birdlife is prolific with migrant species such as the flamingo also present.
 There are some sacred areas shrouded in mystery which are important to the local Tabwa people.

 Warm weather all year round, with warmest temperatures in September and October, evenings and mornings are coolest from May to August.
 Game viewing is best in the dry season.